Call Us

 Signs of a functioning alcoholic

-Alcohol abuse can sometimes be confusing and difficult to spot, especially if an individual appears to be capable of doing everything they need to maintain core aspects of their lives.
+Alcohol abuse can sometimes be confusing and difficult to spot, especially if a person appears to be capable of doing everything they need to maintain core aspects of their lives.
 They may perform well at work, have a pristine appearance and enjoy an active social life.
 While they may seem OK to the outside world, it’s likely that warning signs and symptoms are appearing elsewhere.

 Some of the most common signs of a functioning alcoholic include the following: